k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

   When LUI is brought and table content is shown in the main aera, additional action elements appear at the right side - filter columns and export table content to CSV.
 This is the same capability as enabled in the [Query Builder results window](/articles/11_query_builder/03_building_and_running_an_sql_query.md#results-window).

-* The main area, where table's data is shown.
-This area and its capabilities like filtering, sorting or grouping are the same as enabled in the [Query Builder results window](/articles/11_query_builder/03_building_and_running_an_sql_query.md#results-window).
+* The main area - where the table's data are shown.
+This area and its capabilities - like filtering, sorting or grouping - are the same as enabled in the [Query Builder results window](/articles/11_query_builder/03_building_and_running_an_sql_query.md#results-window).

 * Bottom information bar, shows the execution status and if succeeded - of how many entries/rows are shown for the selected table (up to 1000 rows).